BuzzFeed News

-BuzzFeed News is an American news website published by BuzzFeed.
-It has published a number of high-profile scoops, including the Steele dossier, for which it was heavily criticized, and the Files.
-Since its establishment in 2011, it has won the George Polk Award, The Sidney Award, National Magazine Award, the National Press Foundation award, and the Pulitzer Prize for International Reporting.
+BuzzFeed News was an American news website published by BuzzFeed beginning in 2011.
+It ceased posting new hard news content in May 2023.
+It published a number of high-profile scoops, including the Steele dossier, for which it was strongly criticized, and the FinCEN Files.
+It won the George Polk Award, The Sidney Award, the National Magazine Award, the National Press Foundation award, and the Pulitzer Prize for International Reporting.

+On April 20, 2023, BuzzFeed CEO Jonah Peretti announced that BuzzFeed News would be gradually shut down as part of company-wide layoffs.
+BuzzFeed, Inc. refocused its news efforts on HuffPost, which the company had acquired in 2020.
+BuzzFeed News discontinued adding new content on May 5, 2023.
+There continue to be new celebrity gossip articles being posted to the "buzzfeednews.com" domain.